lmorg/murex/docs/GUIDE.syntax.md

     out:foo\nbar|match:bar|if{(bar found)}

-It is suggested that you don't write reusable code in this style and even the autocompletion tools built into _murex_'s interactive command line will guide you towards writing readable code (albeit the autocompletion tools are built around intuitive and non-intrusive suggestions so are easy to ignore / override should you wish to)
+It is suggested that you don't write reusable code in this style and even the autocompletion tools built into Murex's interactive command line will guide you towards writing readable code (albeit the autocompletion tools are built around intuitive and non-intrusive suggestions so are easy to ignore / override should you wish to)